us-irs/zynq7000-rs/zedboard-fpga-design/README.md

 - [Vivado installation](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html)
   or [Vitis installation](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html)
   which includes Vivado.
-This example design was created with/for Vivado 2024.1, but also might work for newer versions.
+This example design was created with/for Vivado 2025.2, but also might work for newer versions.
+You might have to manually adjust some variables in `src/zedboard-bd.tcl` for newer versions.
-- [Zedboard board files](https://github.com/Digilent/vivado-boards) added to the Vivado installation.

 # Loading the project and the block design with the GUI